hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 #### CS/RD2

 Reference data within CS/RD2 is made of code lists.
 Each code list provides data which is used for validation against specific fields within declarations submitted by users and intra NCTS system message exchange.
 The latest CS/RD2 data is released overnight on a daily basis.
-The most volatile code list contained within CS/RD2 is CL 141 Customs Offices, which holds details of all valid Customs Offices for all Common Transit Convention countries including the transit functions available per office i.e. office of departure (DEP), Office of Destination (DES) and Office of Transit (TRA).
+The most volatile code list contained within CS/RD2 is CL 141 Customs Offices, which holds details of all valid Customs Offices for all Common Transit Convention countries including the transit functions available per office i.e. office of departure (DEP), office of destination (DES) and Office of Transit (TRA).

 It is essential that the software solution you develop retrieves these updates on a daily basis to ensure any validation you code in is synchronised with UK NCTS to prevent unnecessary rejections.